 Appendix: Derivation of Proportionality

 The argument will assume that there is a sufficiently rich space of hypotheses.
-Instead of formulating general conditions, here is exactly what I'll use in terms of the hypotheses E, $\langle I \text{ am } F \rangle$, and $\langle I \text{ am } G \rangle$.
+Instead of formulating general conditions, I'll just state exactly what I'll use in terms of the hypothesis E and the predicates F and G.